theSanguss/UNO.py/README.md

 - 🚀 _My first OOP Python project, as well as my first GitHub repository! (ignoring config repo)_
 - 🎮 _Singleplayer turn-based card game with AI opponents._
-- 📟 _Runs within the terminal, is lightweight in code, and primarily uses a CLI._
+- 📟 _Runs within the terminal, is lightweight in code, and uses a CLI combined with a TUI._
 - 🐍 _Made with Python (version 3.12)._

 <br>